-Dealing with liquids in hand luggage can be one of the most confusing aspects of airport security, especially under the 100ml rule.
-This article will guide you through the current regulations and detail the exciting changes expected in the UK by 2025.
-You’ll learn the ins and outs of packing liquids correctly and how to stay within the rules to ensure a smooth journey.
+Navigating liquids in hand luggage can be one of the most confusing parts of airport security, especially with the 100ml rule.
+This article guides you through the current regulations and explains the upcoming changes expected in the UK by 2025.
+You’ll learn how to pack your liquids correctly and stay within the rules to ensure a smooth journey.

 Contents